bchikara/cold-mail-outreach/README.md

 ---

-**Outreach Pro** is a full-stack web application designed to streamline the job application process.
+**Cold Mail Outreach** is a full-stack web application designed to streamline the job application process.
 It allows you to manage contacts, use dynamic email templates, send personalized emails with attachments, and track your outreach history, all from a beautiful, Gemini-inspired dark-mode interface.

 ## ✨ Features